BraJavSa/usv_sim/README.md

     open a second terminal and use the "/boat/posed" topic for set a new position

-if you want to create a new control script you can use:
+If you want to create a new control script you can use:

     ```
     roslaunch usv_sim sandisland.launch
     ```
 Look at "rosrun pxe_offboard_control prueba.py" as an example

+On other terminal run "roslaunch wamv_gazebo rviz_vrx.launch" for open rviz

+For changes in any xacro file, it is necessary to run 'catkin_make' in 'cd ~/catkin_ws' to see the changes.
+It may be necessary to assign permissions to the scripts.

+If you want to modify the wind or add elements to the map, use '/vrx/vrx_2019/worlds/sandisland.xacro'

+If you want to modify the waves, use: '/vrx/wave_gazebo/worlds_models/ocean_waves/model.xacro'.